robin850/dojo-rails/README.md

 //= require dojo/dojo
 ```

 That's it!
-You can now start make javascript code using the cool Dojo toolkit library even in CoffeeScript files (extracted from the [dojo documentation](http://dojotoolkit.org/documentation/tutorials/1.7/hello_dojo)):

-It may seem obvious but you can use dojo inside CoffeeScript files.
-Here two examples extracted (partially) from the [reference guide](http://dojotoolkit.org/reference-guide/1.8/) and converted into coffeescript:
+It may seem obvious but you can also use [CoffeeScript](http://coffeescript.org) in your files.
+Here an example [reference guide](http://dojotoolkit.org/reference-guide/1.8/):

 ```coffeescript
 #= require dojo